DavidTortajadaLatorre/DIE-Project/Project2.md

-**Third approach: From grayscale to colour.**
+**Third approach: From grayscale to colour + Data Augmentation**

+We expect a sligth enhancement

-**Fourth Idea: New Model with similar size.**
+**Fourth Idea: Dropout rate.**

-We believe it is crucial in the exercise we are proposing the idea of respecting (approximately) the size of the original model.
-It is clear that if we use a more complex model we will gain in every performance metrics,
+Now, we are proposing a grid Search: Experiment with dropout rates (e.g., 0.1, 0.2, 0.5) to determine the optimal setting for our dataset.

+Original/Default dropout: 0.1 --- Accuracy: 82%

+**Forth Idea: More training cycles**

+This might not be the best approach since we would be breaking the rules: trying to beat the model in efficiency not size/computer resources.
+However, I think that just augmenting the number of training cycles

  </p>

+**Last but not least: How to interpret results?**

  [1] https://docs.arduino.cc/tutorials/nicla-vision/image-classification/